 Philippines is known as Pearl of the Orient within the Southeast Asian region.
 A democratic country composed of more than 7,100 islands having three major areas Luzon to the north Visayas in the center, Mindanao down south.
 Manila is its capital.
 Its culture, have affinities with the West especially Spain and America due to three centuries of colonial rule.
 The rich culture and tradition of the country reflects the diverse indigenous culture from its many islands.
 It has a rich history coming from Spanish, European, American and Japanese influence.
 Roman Catholicism is the predominant religion, being the only Catholic country in Southeast Asia.
 Filipino is the official language while English is widely spoken all over the country.

 Discover the brilliance of the pearl of the orient, relish the dramatic scenery, savor the panoramic sights and experience the warmth of the Filipinos.
-There are 7100 reasons that makes the Philippines a charming and an ideal destination.
+There are lots of reasons that make the Philippines a charming and an ideal destination.
 Biyahe na!

 Geography & Demographics

 Manila the capital city is a vivacious heart of fantastic shopping and the most incredible nightlife than the rest of the neighboring countries.
 Baywalk in Roxas Boulevard and Eastwood Libis, are sights worth seeing.
 Bookworms and the introverts mingle with celebrities and flashy gays creating a genial outdoor shindig like no other.
 Music, dance and live performances make it even more exciting toting up the warmth and thrill of the evening.